 Originality and Plagiarism

-The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of the others this must be cited appropriately.
+The authors must ensure that they have written entirely original work, and if the authors have used the work and/or words of others, they must be properly cited.

 Acknowledgement of the Source

-Proper acknowledgment of the work of others must always be given.
-Any statement that an observation or argument had been previously reported should be accompanied by the relevant citation.
+The work of others must always be properly acknowledged.
+Statements that observations or arguments have been previously reported should be accompanied by appropriate citations.

 Fundamental Error in Published Works

 If an author discovers a material error or inaccuracy in his or her published work, the author is obligated to immediately notify the editor or editors of the journal and work with the editor to retract or correct the article.